Yeshey/onedriver/README.md

 # onedriver

+The only change this has, is allowing other users like root to write into the fuse mounted onedriver

 **onedriver is a native Linux filesystem for Microsoft OneDrive.**

 onedriver is a network filesystem that gives your computer direct access to your